ItsAdarsh008/BurnoutModMC/README.md

-# BurnoutModMC
+# C418Discs
-A mod for minecraft that accurately applies real symptoms of sleep deprivation to the player, along with a more accurate sleeping system in Minecraft.
-Raising awareness for the dangers of sleep deprivation and burnout!
+A mod for minecraft that adds music discs for each of C418's original Minecraft Themes.